openshift/assisted-service/docs/enhancements/soft-install-timeout.md

 ## Motivation

-This is important because users may be able to fix he issues that delay the installation instead of having to start it over.
+This is important because users may be able to fix the issues that delay the installation instead of having to start it over.

 ### Goals